-Individuals with age more than 65 years had a higher risk of infection and death from COVID-19 than other age categories, making immunization against COVID-19 a top priority.27 COVID-19 infection is common in elderly patients and can be caused as a result of lower immunity, chronic disease, malnourishment, increased ACE-2 expression, and organ failure.28 Moreover, previous research indicated that chronic severity for COVID-19 infection.
+Individuals with age more than 65 years had a higher risk of infection and death from COVID-19 than other age categories, making immunization against COVID-19 a top priority.27 COVID-19 infection is common in elderly patients and can be caused as a result of lower immunity, chronic disease, malnourishment, increased ACE-2 expression, and organ failure.28 Moreover, previous research indicated that chronic source c.orrowing c.1298A>C; c.66A>G with the clinical severity for COVID-19 infection.
 1 represents c.677C>T. 2 represents c.1298A>C. 3 represents c.66A>G.